kennysmithed/oels2021lot/oels_practical_monday_part2.md

 The first part of that is an `html-keyboard-response` trial, which accepts space as the only valid input, and which has a nested timeline that will expand out so that we have our sentence presented in a sequence of 4 trials.
 Then we have the comprehension question, another `html-keyboard-response` trial but no nested timeline and looking for a y-n response.

-I find that quite clear to look at, but you'll notice that there's still some redundancy (we have to specify twice that type is `html-keyboard-response`), plus we are just producing a flat array of reading trials then a comprehension question - you could imagine that if we want to randomise the order somehow, we might accidentally seperate a sentence and its comprehension question.
+I find that quite clear to look at, but you'll notice that there's still some redundancy (we have to specify twice that type is `html-keyboard-response`), plus we are just producing a flat array of reading trials then a comprehension question - you could imagine that if we want to randomise the order somehow, we might accidentally separate a sentence and its comprehension question.

 There is an even more compressed way of representing this trial sequence, which looks like this: